Worldwide Guide to Women in Leadership

 1975 (Acting) Licelott Catalina Marte Hoffiz de Barrio, Dominican Republic

 Licelott Marte de Barrio was Subsecretary of External Relations when she acted as Secretary from the resignation of the former till the appointment of the next Secretary.
 She has been a diplomat from 1966 and 1990-93 she was Secretary of State of Finance, 1993-96 Secretary of State in the Office of the President and President of the National Petroleum.
-From 2002 Secretary of Electoral Affairs of the Partido Reformista Social Cristiano (PRSC) and Member of the Parliament. (b. ca. 1930-).
+From 2002 Secretary of Electoral Affairs of the Partido Reformista Social Cristiano (PRSC) and Member of the Parliament. (b. circa 1930-).

 1976-78 Karin Söder, Sweden

-1979-82 Minister of Health and Social Affairs and of Nordic Co-operation, First Vice-Chairperson 1971-86, Deputy Group Leader 1978-79 and 1982-86, Chairperson of The Center Party 1985-87, President of the Nordic Council 1984-85 and 1989-90, Chairperson of the Foreign Affairs’ Committee of the Riksdag 1984-86. (b.
-1928-).
+1979-82 Minister of Health and Social Affairs and of Nordic Co-operation, First Vice-Chairperson 1971-86, Deputy Group Leader 1978-79 and 1982-86, Chairperson of The Center Party 1985-87, President of the Nordic Council 1984-85 and 1989-90, Chairperson of the Foreign Affairs’ Committee of the Riksdag 1984-86.
+She lived (1928-2015).

-1978-85 Maria do Nascimenta Graça Amorin, Sao Tome e Principe
+1978-85 Maria do Nascimenta Graça Amorin, São Tomé e Príncipe

 1975-78 Ambassador to France and Portugal and 1984-96 Member of the Politburo.